Multiracial people: Vietnam

-China

 West Asia

 Ottoman slave traders sold slaves in cumulatively large numbers over the centuries throughout the Persian Gulf, Anatolia, Central Asia and the Arab world and communities descended from these slaves can be found throughout these regions.

 Europe

+Romani people

+Romani people are of mixed South Asian, Middle Eastern and European ancestry.
+They settled in Europe hundreds of years ago.

 United Kingdom

-In 1991 an analysis of the census showed that 50% of Black/Mixed Caribbean men born in the UK have white partners, and the 2011 BBC documentary Mixed Britannia noted that 1 in 10 British children are growing up in mixed households.
+In 1991 an analysis of the census showed that 50% of Mixed Caribbean men born in the UK have native British partners, and the 2011 BBC documentary Mixed Britannia noted that 1 in 10 British children are growing up in mixed households.

 In 2000, The Sunday Times reported that "Britain has the highest rate of interracial relationships in the world" and certainly the UK has the highest rate in the European Union.
-The 2001 census showed the population of England to be 1.4% mixed-race, compared with 2.7% in Canada and 1.4% in the U.S. (estimate from 2002), although this U.S. figure did not include mixed-race people who had a black parent.
+The 2001 census showed the population of England to be 1.4% mixed-race, compared with 2.7% in Canada and 1.4% in the U.S. (estimate from 2002), although this U.S. figure did not include mixed-race people who had a parent with African Ancestry.
 Both the US and UK have fewer people identifying as mixed race, however, than Canada.

-In the United Kingdom, many mixed race people have Caribbean, African or Asian heritage.
-For example, supermodel Naomi Campbell, who has Jamaican, African and Asian roots.
-Some, like 2008 Formula One World Champion, Lewis Hamilton, are referred to or describe themselves as 'mixed'.
+In the United Kingdom, many mixed-race people have Caribbean, African or Asian heritage.
+For example, supermodel Naomi Campbell has Jamaican, African and Asian roots.
+Some, like seven time Formula One World Champion Lewis Hamilton, are referred to or describe themselves as 'mixed'.

-The 2001 UK Census included a section entitled 'Mixed' to which 1.4% (1.6% by 2005 estimates) of people responded, which was split further into White and Black Caribbean, White and Asian, White and Black African and Other Mixed.
+The 2001 UK Census included a section entitled 'Mixed', to which 1.4% (1.6% by 2005 estimates) of people responded, which was split further into White and Black Caribbean, White and Asian, White and Native African and Other Mixed.
 In the 2011 census, 2.2% chose 'Mixed' for the question on ethnicity.

-North America

-Canada

-Mixed race Canadians in 2006 officially totaled 1.5% of the population, up from 1.2% in 2001.
-The official mixed race population grew by 25% since the previous census.
-Of these, the most frequent combinations were multiple visible minorities (for example, people of mixed black and South Asian heritage form the majority, specifically in Toronto), followed closely by white-black, white-Chinese, white-Arab and many other smaller mixes.

-During the time of slavery in the United States, a very large but unknown number of African American slaves escaped to Canada, where slavery was made illegal in 1834, via the Underground Railroad.
-Many of these people married in with European Canadian and Native Canadian populations, although their precise numbers and the numbers of their descendants, are not known.